Is my nanny an “independent contractor.” Can I do that?

 Under common law, a worker who performs services for you is your employee if you can control what will be done and how it will be done.
 It does not matter whether you give your nanny great latitude, but rather that you have the right to control the work.
 It does not matter if the work is performed on a full time or part time basis.
 It does not matter whether the worker lives with you or not.
 It does not matter if he/she is paid hourly, daily or a salary.
 It does not matter how the employee refers to herself or how you refer to him/her in an employment contract.
 The household worker is your employee and you are generally obligated for all payroll tax filings and remittances.

 The IRS articulates strict guidelines that differentiate employees and independent contractors to further eliminate confusion.
 Nannies and other domestics are generally considered employees (Refer to IRS Publication 926: Household Employers Tax Guide).
 Remember, how the employee refers to herself or how you refer to her in an employment contract is immaterial.
-You are obligated for all payroll tax filings and remittances if you pay the worker $2100 or more in the calendar year (2019).
-The IRS has no statue of limitations when auditing and collecting nanny payroll taxes if you file false/fraudulent returns.
+You are obligated for all payroll tax filings and remittances if you pay the worker $2200 or more in the calendar year (2020).
+The IRS has no statute of limitations when auditing and collecting nanny payroll taxes if you file false/fraudulent returns.